US STOCKS-Futures edge higher with tech shares in focus

 * Recent economic data has been mixed, with many metrics - including housing starts on Wednesday - indicating softness, though analysts have largely shrugged that off, pinning the weakness to frigid weather rather than softening fundamentals.
 Thursday's rally was partially fueled by a bullish read on factory activity, which seemed to support that view.

 * Tech shares will be in focus a day after both Hewlett Packard Co and Priceline.com Inc reported results that topped expectations.
-Computer maker HP also raised its 2014 profit view, sending shares up 0.7 percent to $30.40 in premarket trading.
-Priceline rose 2.6 percent to $1,315.93.
+Computer maker HP also raised its 2014 profit view, sending shares up 1.5 percent to $30.63 in premarket trading.

 * Traders continued to watch the political situation in Ukraine, with EU mediators expecting an agreement between Ukraine's pro-European opposition and Russian-backed President Viktor Yanukovich, though the former was seeking last-minute changes to the deal.
 Geopolitical concerns may increase next week, where there will be few U.S. earnings and data releases to otherwise drive trading.